Astronaut828/SmartContractResearch/MasterChefV2/README.md

 -   **Metal frontend considerations to have a good UX**

-    -   The frontend for the staking contract would need to display the staking pools, allow users to deposit and withdraw LP tokens, and show the rewards earned by staking.
+    -   The frontend for the staking contract would need to display the staking pool, allow users to deposit and withdraw LP tokens, and show the rewards earned by staking.
     -   The frontend would also need to interact with the staking contract to deposit and withdraw LP tokens, as well as claim rewards.
     -   The frontend would need to be user-friendly and provide a seamless experience for users to stake LP tokens and earn rewards, displaying the staking pools, the user's staked amount, and the rewards earned in a clear and intuitive way. (to prevent users from making mistakes and losing their funds and the need excessive user support.)